SnaffCon/Snaffler/README.md

 RuleName = "KeepExtExactBlack" # Just a name MatchAction = "Snaffle" # This time we are 'snaffling' these.
 This usually just means send it to the UI,
                        # but if you turn on the appropriate option it will also grtab a copy.
-RuleOrder = 1 # We're doing this AFTER we throw away the stuff we don't want in the previous rule.
 MatchLocation = "FileExtension" # We're looking at file extensions again WordListType = "Exact" # With Exact Matches
 WordList = [".kdbx", ".kdb", ".ppk", ".vmdk", ".vhdx", ".ova", ".ovf", ".psafe3", ".cscfg", ".kwallet", ".tblk", ".ovpn", ".mdf", ".sdf", ".sqldump"] # and a bunch of fun file extensions.